base-apps/base-apps-router/README.md

   - **src** (String): Glob of HTML files to parse.
 Not used in a Gulp context.
   - **dest** (String): Folder to output HTML files to.
 Not used in a Gulp context.
+    - If not provided, output of HTML files will be skipped.
   - **root** (String): Common path to source HTML files.
   - **path** (String): File path for JavaScript routes file.
   - **overwrite** (String): Whether or not to overwrite the routes file (appends by default).